-ppl makes latest international quarterly payment of £13.9 million
+PPL makes latest international quarterly payment of £13.9 million

-PPL has announced its latest quarterly international payment to performers and recording rightsholders with £13.9 million being paid out on 28 September 2018.
 19,223 performers and 1,652 recording rightsholders received a payment in this latest distribution.
 So far in 2018, a total of £53.4 million has been distributed by PPL in international royalties – already a higher total than any other previous complete year.
 Notable contributions to the distribution included payments from GVL, SoundExchange, Playright and Gramex Denmark.

 “This latest international distribution comes as a direct result of the quality and breadth of musical talent represented by PPL.” – Laurence Oxenbury, Director of International, PPL